My mother was born and raised in Stockholm, Sweden. When we were young, we teased her that her speaking sounded like she was singing.

 The Swedish Language and Prosody

-Swedish has a sing-song kind of ring because of the prosody used to stress words, accents, and how the words are stressed in a sentence.
-Many parts of Sweden also use a trill R, or they roll their R’s.
+Swedish has a sing-song ring because of the prosody used to stress words, accents, and how the words are stressed in a sentence.
+Many parts of Sweden also use a trill R or roll their R’s.

 Here are some ways that word stress, word accent, and words are stressed in the Swedish language: